yash19970/ChitChat/ReadMe.txt

-ChitChat is the web app Built on Codeigniter framework.
-The essential files are being updated and can be used.This is used for sending message to another user registered on this network.
+ChitChat is the web app Built using CodeIgniter PHP.
+Uses Different form libraries to validate user data & helps to send messages to other users.
 	* Controller: Sign.php
 	* Model     : Sign_Model.php
-	* Remaining files are Views.